iamjailan/Singar-Store/README.md

 ## Features

-Our E-Commerce website is designed to provide an intuitive and seamless shopping experience.
+Our Singar Store website is designed to provide an intuitive and seamless shopping experience.
 Some key features include:

 - Browse and search for a wide range of products.
 - User authentication and secure login/registration.